DiscEdalyn/MedAgenda/README.md

 Includes original SQL query file and a generated one with inserts.

-Presented on the 6th of December of 2024 for a school project.
+Presented on the 6th of December of 2024 for a school project, made with a team of 5.